slack-86/terraform-beginner-bootcamp-2023/journal/week1.md

 ### FileMD5

 filemd5 is a variant of md5 that hashes the contents of a given file rather than a literal string.
 Allows you to comapre contents of a file to check for changes

+### Terraform Locals

+This allows local variables

+### Terraform data sources

+Datasources allow Terraform to import data from a given data souce such as an AWS account.
+This is useful to reference cloud resources without importing them.